Czech billionaire Kellner killed in Alaska helicopter crash | Business

 Home Credit was an early entrant into China market, starting lending there as the first fully foreign-owned firm in 2010.
 Its business there was championed by Czech leaders, which critics saw as a turning away from the country's human rights diplomacy course set by the first post-communist leader, Vaclav Havel.

 "His life story was an example of harnessed opportunity offered to young people by the economic transformation," Klaus said.
-"He unfolded his initial success from privatisation to an extent reaching far beyond our country's borders."
 Kellner had recently focused on his home market, with PPF acquiring a stake in MONETA Money Bank and proposing merging it with its Air Bank and parts of Home Credit.
-Moneta shares were down 2.7% at midday.
+MONETA shares fell 1.7% on Monday.

 Last year, PPF completed the acquisition of Central European Media Enterprises, a group of television stations, from Time Warner.
 (1 = 0.8490 euros)